GreatCowBASIC/Help/output/md/arrays.md

 All the numbers stored in an array must be of the same type.
 For instance, you cannot store bytes and words in the same array.

+Array are are 1-based.
+The first element is element zero.

 Examples of array names are:

 <div class="informaltable">